coolfriends/coolpal/README.md

 module.exports = HelloWorldPlugin;
 ```

-Add a constructor that specifies the types of Discord events this plugin will handle.
+Add a constructor that specifies the types of discord events this plugin will handle.
 ```js
 class HelloWorldPlugin {
   constructor() {